Stock market today: Wall Street extends weak start to 2024 ahead of Fed minutes release

 A second report from the Institute for Supply Management showed that the U.S. manufacturing industry is improving by a touch more than economists expected, but it's still contracting.
 Manufacturing has been one of the hardest-hit areas of the economy recently, while the job market and spending by U.S. households have remained resilient.

 Treasury yields slumped immediately after the reports but quickly recovered.
-The yield on the 10-year Treasury held at 3.94% from late Tuesday.
+The yield on the 10-year Treasury edged lower to 3.93% from 3.94% late Tuesday.
 That increases the pressure on the stock market, though it’s still well below the 5% that it reached in October.

 In the afternoon may come the day’s headline report, when the Federal Reserve will release the minutes from its latest policy meeting.
 It was at that meeting in December that policy makers hinted their dramatic campaign to hike interest rates to get inflation under control may be over.
 They also released projections showing their median official expects the federal funds rate to fall by 0.75 percentage points through 2024.